 - Be sure to get your boarding pass before entering the TSA line.
-You can print it at home, print it at an airport kiosk (at most airports) or get it from the airline's check-in counter.
+You can pull it up on your smartphone via your airline's app, print it at home, print it at an airport kiosk (at most airports), or get it from the airline's check-in counter.

-- If you have connecting flights, you do not need to show all of your boarding passes.
-Only give the TSA agent the boarding pass for your first flight so he or she doesn't have to shuffle through several papers to find what is needed.
+- If you have connecting flights, you do not need to show all of your boarding passes at check-in.
+Only give the TSA agent the boarding pass for your first flight.
+This way, the agent won't have to shuffle through several items to find what they need.